Xinghom/Money-Happyness_relationMining/README.md

 # Find relation between money and life satisfaction

+## Conclusion:

+- Money and life satisfaciton have a little bit "linear-like" relation.
+So I choose linear regression to model it simply.

-- Due to limited life index data, we can use this model to predict life satisfaction which we want but miss, such as Cyprus.
+- Due to limited life index data, we can use this model to predict life satisfaction which we want but missing, such as Cyprus.

 #### origin data plot